Ryo1099/PHP-CRUD/README.md

 # PHP-CRUD
-Simple CRUD system using PHP, MySQL and Bootstrap
+Simple CRUD with Login system using PHP, MySQL and Bootstrap

 To run on your localhost